the-pudding/data/queues/README.md

 FIFO policies have other issues: they may also incentivize scalpers to hoard tickets and sell them at a premium.
 Allowing fans to pay for priority access to the queue is one option that has been used in many settings, but imposing additional financial burden for a good that is already so costly may be undesirable.
 Other alternatives, such as releasing tickets in stages, offering scheduled viewing or buying windows, or even unusual policies such as [serving the last person to arrive first](https://www.sciencenordic.com/culture-denmark-environment/queues-move-faster-if-the-last-person-is-served-first/1420582), may incentivize users to change their behavior in a way that reduces average waiting time.
 Queue designers have a lot to consider when allocating complex resources like this.

+How might we measure or compare how well two different queueing disciplines perform in this system?
+Standard metrics such as waiting time or average queue length may not capture the full picture.
+Other things that could be useful to measure include the following:
+- Percentage of customers who waited but did not get a ticket (even better if we can show the distribution of how long customers waited before going home empty-handed)
+- Waiting cost incurred per customer (even better if we can compare to value placed on ticket)
+- Percentage of customers who had to abandon the queue
+- Comparison of the distribution of ticket holders to the distribution of "fan dedication".
+In other words, can we quantify how effective a particular mechanism was at allocating this product to those who valued or needed it most?
+- Can you think of any others?

 More on:

 - Lotteries ( [link](https://operationsroom.wordpress.com/2012/12/11/apple-replaces-queues-with-a-lottery/) )